benkeen/generatedata/V4_NOTES.md

 - **config.js** - contains whatever overridden settings for the particular installation.
 This'll serve the same role as `settings.php` in previous versions of the script.

+At this point neither file does anything but that'll change very soon.

 ### Bundling